The Clan of the Cave Bear (film): Plot

-Through meditation, Iza's brother, Creb (the group's shaman), comes to believe that the child may be protected by the spirit of the cave lion, a powerful "totem" that is never given to a woman and very few men.
+Through meditation, Iza's brother, Creb (the group's shaman), comes to believe that the child may be protected by the spirit of the cave lion, a powerful "totem that is never given to a woman and very few men.
 He cites the cave lion attack the girl experienced shortly before being discovered as proof that its spirit marked her so that she could be adopted into the Clan.
 After traveling with them for a while and starting to heal, Ayla wanders away from the group when they stop to discuss what they should do and she discovers a huge, beautiful cave, perfect for their needs; many of the people begin to regard Ayla as lucky, especially since good fortune continues to come their way as they begin to accept her in the fold.

 Ayla's different thought processes lead her to break important Clan customs, particularly the taboo against females handling weapons.
 She is self-willed and spirited, but tries hard to fit in with the Neanderthals, although she has to learn everything first-hand; she does not possess the ancestral memories of the Clan which enable them to do certain tasks after being shown only once.

-Iza trains Ayla as a medicine woman "of her line", the most prestigious line of medicine women out of all of the Clans.
-It takes her much longer to train Ayla than it will her own daughter, Uba (Lycia Naff), since Ayla does not possess the memories of the Clan.
-Iza is concerned that when Ayla grows up nobody will want her as their mate, making her a burden to the Clan.
-So she trains Ayla to be a highly respected medicine woman who will have her own "status" and will not have to rely on the status of a mate.